 \section{Abstract}

-Modern autonomous driving system is characterized as modular tasks in sequential order, i.e., perception, prediction and planning.
-As sensors and hardware get improved, there is trending popularity to devise a system that can perform a wide diversity of tasks to fulfill higher-level intelligence.
-Contemporary approaches resort to either deploying standalone models for individual tasks, or designing a multi-task paradigm with separate heads.
-These might suffer from accumulative error or negative transfer effect.
-Instead, we argue that a favorable algorithm framework should be devised and optimized in pursuit of the ultimate goal, i.e. planning of the self-driving-car.
-Oriented at this goal, we revisit the key components within perception and prediction.
-We analyze each module and prioritize the tasks hierarchically, such that all these tasks contribute to planning (the goal).
-To this end, we introduce Unified Autonomous Driving (UniAD), the first comprehensive framework up-to-date that incorporates full-stack driving tasks in one network.
+Modern autonomous driving system is characterized as modular tasks in sequential order, i.e., perception, prediction, and planning.
+In order to perform a wide diversity of tasks and achieve advanced-level intelligence, contemporary approaches either deploy standalone models for individual tasks, or design a multi-task paradigm with separate heads.
+However, they might suffer from accumulative errors or deficient task coordination.
+Instead, we argue that a favorable framework should be devised and optimized in pursuit of the ultimate goal, i.e., planning of the self-driving car.
+Oriented at this, we revisit the key components within perception and prediction, and prioritize the tasks such that all these tasks contribute to planning.
+We introduce Unified Autonomous Driving (\algname), a comprehensive framework up-to-date that incorporates full-stack driving tasks in one network.
 It is exquisitely devised to leverage advantages of each module, and provide complementary feature abstractions for agent interaction from a global perspective.
-Tasks are communicated with unified query design to facilitate each other toward planning.
-We instantiate UniAD on the challenging nuScenes benchmark.
-With extensive ablations, the effectiveness of using such a philosophy is proven to surpass previous state-of-the-arts by a large margin in all aspects.
-The full suite of codebase and models would be available to facilitate future research in the community.
+Tasks are communicated with unified query interfaces to facilitate each other toward planning.
+We instantiate \algname on the challenging nuScenes benchmark.
+With extensive ablations, the effectiveness of using such a philosophy is proven by substantially outperforming previous state-of-the-arts in all aspects.
+Code and models are public.